fabrue/lambda-string-inverter/README.md

 To provide an easy possibility to deploy the app into different environments (e.g. PROD/DEV/QA/UNAMEIT) this example uses Terragrunt.
 Each environment has its own folder.
 Take a look at the `environments/*` subfolder for more details.

+## Deployment
-To deploy all environments run `terragrunt run-all apply` in the root folder.
-To deploy a single environment run `terragrunt run-all validate --terragrunt-working-dir ./environments/dev` .
+- To deploy all environments run `terragrunt run-all apply` in the root folder
+- To deploy a single environment run `terragrunt run-all validate --terragrunt-working-dir ./environments/dev`

 ## Resources